Traffic Mirroring Commands

 • A destination port must reside on the same switch as the source port.

-• A destination port can be any Ethernet physical port, nV Satellite ICL port, EFP, or a GRE tunnel interface, but not a bundle interface.
-Also, the ICL must not be a bundle interface.
+• A destination port can be any Ethernet physical port, nV Satellite ICL port, EFP, a GRE tunnel interface or a bundle interface.
+The ICL must not be a bundle interface.

 • At any one time a destination port can participate in only one traffic mirroring session.
 A destination port in one traffic mirroring session cannot be a destination port for a second traffic mirroring session.
 In other words, no two monitor sessions can have the same destination port.